Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 Set up connections to an AI service using:
 * The backend URL (unless it's a self-hosted model, in which case set [`config.model.options.upstream_url`](/hub/kong-inc/ai-proxy/#configmodel-options-upstream_url)).
-* API key.
+* The API key

 The plugin can then do the following:
-* Request and response body transformation.
+* Request and response body transformation
-* Capturing and storing metrics from the upstream responses into normalised `kong.log` entries, which can then output via any configured logging platform (for example, [File Log](/hub/kong-inc/file-log/) or [Kafka Log](/hub/kong-inc/kafka-log/)).
+* Capture and store metrics from the upstream responses into normalized `kong.log` entries, which can then output via any configured logging platform (for example, [File Log](/hub/kong-inc/file-log/) or [Kafka Log](/hub/kong-inc/kafka-log/))

-Flattening all of the provider formats allows for standardised manipulation of the data before and after transmission.
+Flattening all of the provider formats allows you to standardize the manipulation of the data before and after transmission.

 This plugin only supports REST-based full text responses.